15 Non-Culinary Uses of Coconut Oil

 Coconut oil is one of the most popular cooking oils around the world.
 It is widely available, has a bright and delicate taste, and also offers various health benefits.
 In fact, it has also been marketed as a superfood lately and is particularly helpful for people following low-carb diets such as Keto or Atkins.

 But did you know that coconut oil can be used in a lot more ways than just cooking?
+Coconut oil’s benefits extend beyond the kitchen, including its antifungal properties for cuticle care and its effectiveness in hair care as a moisturizer, conditioner, and treatment for scalp issues.
 It is a versatile oil that can be used in a number of ways that you may not be aware of.
 So, without wasting any time, let’s take a look at the best non-culinary uses of coconut oil.

 1. Scalp Massage